godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 by toggling **Rendering > Environment > Screen Space Reflection > Half Size**.
 By default, screen-space reflections are rendered at half resolution for performance reasons.
-Disabling this setting will make the effect render at full resolution, which improves quality at the cost of incrased GPU utilization.
+Disabling this setting will make the effect render at full resolution, which improves quality at the cost of increased GPU utilization.

 .. note::

-    Keep in mind that screen-space-reflections only work for reflecting opaque geometry.
+    Keep in mind that screen-space reflections only work for reflecting opaque geometry.
 Transparent materials won't be reflected, as they don't write to the depth buffer.
     This also applies to shaders that use ``hint_screen_texture`` or ``hint_depth_texture`` uniforms.